jarkkolaine/breadmagazine/issue/issue-10/index.md

 -   How Codruta Popa went from being a successful architect to becoming a baker and opening a bakery.
 -   An interview with Martin Johansson — a home baker and bread book author from Sweden — about writing books on bread and making it in the world of publishing.
 -   Luc Martin from Tilburg Sourdough comments on breads and questions submitted by readers.

+**Note**: The PDF downloads are coming up, please check back a bit later.